google/capsicum-test/README.md

 Linux libcaprights
 ------------------

 The Capsicum userspace library is held in the libcaprights/ subdirectory.
-This library needs to be built (with "./configure; make" or "dpkg-buildpackage -uc -us") and installed (with "make install" or "dpkg -i libcaprights*.deb") to allow the tests to build.
+Ideally, this library should be built (with "./configure; make" or "dpkg-buildpackage -uc -us") and installed (with "make install" or "dpkg -i libcaprights*.deb") so that the tests will use behave like a normal Capsicum-aware application.

+However, if no installed copy of the library is found, the `GNUmakefile` will attempt to use the local `libcaprights/*.c` source; this requires `./configure` to have been performed in the `libcaprights` subdirectory.
+The local code is also used for cross-compiled builds of the test suite (e.g. `make ARCH=32` or `make ARCH=x32`).